Debraheem/Massive_star_binaries/Lab2.md

 While initially, there would not be much difference in the evolution, once the accretor begins to expand, it might fill its Roche Lobe and initiate a phase of mass transfer on what was earlier a primary star.
 This will strip the secondary of its surface material and expose its inner core.
 Moreover, the primary star would have long disappeared and only a compact remnant would be left behind.
 As such, we will approximate the primary star as a point mass, i.e. only the gravitational influence of the primary would be important to us.
-The primary star - which is now model as a black hole - would feed on the mass dumped by the secondary and *would act as a source of strong X-ray radiation*.
+The primary star - which is now modelled as a black hole - would feed on the mass dumped by the secondary and *would act as a source of strong X-ray radiation*.